google/styleguide/objcguide.md

 NOTE: [The `copy` property keyword only affects the synthesized setter and has no effect on getters](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocProperties.html#//apple_ref/doc/uid/TP30001163-CH17-SW27).
-Since property keywords have no effect on direct ivar access custom accessors must implement the same copy semantics.
+Since property keywords have no effect on direct ivar access, custom accessors must implement the same copy semantics.

 ```objectivec